learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

     └── ...
 └── ...
 ```
-With the above setup, we have do not have to configure `settings.py`.
+With the above setup, we do not have to configure `settings.py`.
 However, you may want a `static` folder in other locations, such as the `root` directory.
 In this case, you must configure `settings.py` [accordingly](https://docs.djangoproject.com/en/4.2/howto/static-files/#).

 Now, in the template we must load the static files with the `{% load static %}` tag, and include a specific file using the `{% static %}` tag.
 With the above file structure, we can simply include the `.css` file as follows:
 ```